shegoj/Linux_Essentials/A_Lecture.md

 ### Task 3.
 Navigating across the system

-Note: Now that we are familiar with some of Linux commands, let's explore navigating and creating directories ( and files)
+Note: Now that we are famil	iar with some of Linux commands, let's explore navigating and creating directories ( and files)

 - determine your current location on the system
 - go to your home directory and confirm you are in your home directory.